gpadres/docker_python/readme.md

 1. Build image `docker build --tag=jupyter_light_workshop . `

-1. Run image `docker run -ti -p 8888:8888 -v "`pwd`":/data jupyter_light`.
+1. Run image `docker run -ti -p 8888:8888 -v "`pwd`":/data jupyter_light_workshop`.
 Note: you need to run the image in the directory you want JupyterLab to access.

-  Alternatively you can pull the image:

-  `docker run -ti -p 8888:8888 -v "`pwd`":/data gpadres/examples:jupyter_light`.

   Running the image will open a terminal window in the container, where you will be acting as root.